How To Conduct a Gap Analysis in Project Management

 Performance gaps take into account the difference between actual and expected performance.

-This can relate to various criteria, such as the quality delivered, the performance of a feature or campaign, or the productivity of teams.
+This can concern various criteria such as the quality delivered, the performance of a feature, a campaign, or the productivity of the teams.

-There are other types of deviation, such as :
+There are other types of gaps, such as:

-• manpower gaps, which take into account the difference between the required number of employees and those actually working on the project;
+- Labor gaps, which take into account the difference between the number of employees needed and the employees actually active on the project.

-• market or product variances, which relate to the difference between actual sales and anticipated sales;
+- market discrepancies or product discrepancies, which relate to the difference between actual and anticipated sales;

-• profit variances, which highlight the discrepancy between actual and budgeted profit.
+- profit gaps, which highlight the discrepancy between the profit made and the budgeted profit.

 Ensuring sound financial management